Become a Member

 Members are those people who’ve chosen to take the steps, defined by our Bylaws, to become formal voting members of the congregation.
 There are many people who attend worship and are involved in the community that are not formal members.
 These people are our friends—and it’s great to have friends.
 But congregations also need members—people who feel ready to make a special commitment to this congregation.
 This level of commitment is good for the congregation, of course, but it is also a joy for the person making the commitment when they are ready to do so because they believe that have found their spiritual home.

-When people are interested in membership at UUMAN, we recommend a couple of things.
+When people are interested in membership at UUMAN, we recommend the following.

-- Second, we ask that they make sure that they understand the basics of both UUMAN and Unitarian Universalism by attending either a UU-101 class, or the Faith Forward class series.
+- Second, we ask that they make sure that they understand the basics of both UUMAN and Unitarian Universalism by attending a UU-101 class

 When you are ready to become a member, email email@example.com.